Emergency Dental Care in Helsby & Surrounding Areas

 Injuries to the gums, lips, cheeks, or tongue can occur due to accidents or trauma and may result in bleeding or discomfort.

-- Bleeding Gums or Tissues: Minor injuries may stop bleeding naturally, but persistent bleeding requires attention.
+- Bleeding Gums or Tissues: Minor injuries may stop bleeding on their own, but persistent bleeding requires attention.

 - Cuts or Lacerations: Injuries inside the mouth may need assessment to ensure proper healing.